vaishakp/vaishakp.github.io/README.md

 `SpEC` was compiled and installed on `sonic` with dynamic linking.
 The storage in use was a BeeGFS non-SSD spinning disk.

 1. Here, "0" is the optimized version of SpEC with custom-compiled libraries using `gcc-11.1.0`.
 "1" is spack-compiled SpEC (with `spack`-compiled external libraries) using `gcc-9.4`.
 1. The system is a simple equal mass, nonspinning BBH.
-Parameters can be obtained from here ().
+Parameters can be obtained from [here]().

 ### ID solver